Chefter/chefter.github.io/_posts/2016-09-09-Seven-Ways-You-Can-Use-Chefter-Today.md

 **Have a cooking party with your friends and family**

-Instead of just having a dinner party where you cook everything or everyone bringing their own dish to a party, why don’t you try cooking with your friends a family instead.
+Instead of just having a dinner party where you cook everything or everyone bringing their own dish to a party, why don’t you try cooking with your friends and family instead.
 One of our favorites so far is the Sushi Rolling Party.
 Invite all of your friends over, put on some aprons, connect with a chef on our app and get real time guidance from a Sushi expert!
 Everyone can start rolling up some sushi together.
 You’d be surprised how much fun you can have.
 Pro tip: sake always helps!

 **Get help with your medical diets or culinary lifestyle choices**

 Say you or your loved one has a medical condition that restricts your diet, want to lose or gain weight, or subscribe to a vegan, vegetarian, etc. lifestyle.
-Who wouldn’t want a little help with their meals.
+Who _wouldn’t_ want a little help with their meal?
 It’s difficult to pour through pages of recipes, to purchase certain products, to prepare the meals or to keep your diet varied enough.
 Well, there’s an app for that!
 The chefs on Chefter have a plethora of culinary knowledge to assist you with specific food needs.

 **Get help with wine and cocktail pairing**